ushahidi/swiftmeme/README.md

      WSGIScriptAlias / /var/www/swiftmeme/api/swiftmeme.wsgi
     </VirtualHost>

-If your application is installed in a different directory than `/var/www/swiftmeme`, please modify the path accordingly.
+* If your application is installed in a different directory than `/var/www/swiftmeme`, please modify the path accordingly, both in the Apache configuration and in the WSGI handler (`swiftmeme.wsgi`).
+* You need a user set up for the SwiftMeme process to run as.
+In the above, we assume both the user and group will be `swiftmeme`.

 ## Licenses